UWG Theatre Company

 Into the Woods

-The well-known Grimm Fairy Tales are set to masterful music by Stephen Sondheim.
-This enduring and timeless musical explores the search for home and family.
+With well-known Grimm fairy tales set to masterful music by Stephen Sondheim, this enduring and timeless musical explores the search for home and family.